carterjs/mini-chat/README.md

 ### Requirements:

 - [x] Accounts
+  - More like sessions or identification but yeah
-- [ ] Different user roles
+- [x] Different user roles
-  - Plan: just owner
+  - Owner and not owner.
+Only owner can set topic
-- [ ] Must use a database
+- [x] Must use a database
-  - Plan: connect Redis for Pub/Sub and use to store some basic chat info like a topic and the owner.
-Only the owner will be able to set the topic.
+  - Redis for Pub/Sub and for storing topics and owners
 - [x] Must have interactive UI
-  - Plan: plain old HTML to make the simplest chat interface possible with slash commands.
-History and completion would be nice, but are not necessary.
 - [x] Must use a library or framework not discussed/used in class
-- [x] Must use an outside REST API in some way
+- [ ] Must use an outside REST API in some way
-  - Need to confirm, but I'd like to just do the QR code thing and nothing else.
-    Could additionally add more slash commands or the ability to add custom slash commands.
+  - Currently just have the /qr command which does use a REST API technically.
+Does that work?
 - [x] Must deploy your application in some publicly accessible way (Heroku, Digital Ocean, AWS, etc)
-  - It's deployed to Google's Cloud Run, which is great since it just runs any Docker container, but not great because connections time out which disconnects the websocket temporarily sometimes.
+  - It's deployed to Google's Cloud Run

 ### Plan